Okta Classic Engine release notes (Preview)

 Application Entitlement Policy

-Administrators can now override attribute mapping when assigning apps to individuals or groups.
-Attributes can also be reverted to their default mappings.
+Admins can now override attribute mapping when assigning apps to individuals or groups.
+You can also revert attributes to their default mappings.
 See Override application attribute mapping.
 This feature will be gradually made available to all orgs.

 Content security policy enforcement on end-user pages

 Content security policy is now enforced for end-user pages on orgs with custom domains on non-customizable pages.
 Content Security Policy headers provide an additional layer of security that helps to detect attacks such as cross-site scripting and data injection by ensuring browsers know what kind of actions the webpage can execute.
-We already had a policy enforced in our admin pages from last year and in report-only mode for end-user pages.
-We plan that future iterations of our Content Security Policy enforcement for end-user pages will become stricter than this first release.
+Okta already had a policy enforced in our admin pages from last year and in report-only mode for end-user pages.
+Future iterations of our Content Security Policy enforcement for end-user pages will become stricter than this first release.

 This feature will be gradually made available to all orgs.